 Handful of almonds or full-fat Greek yogurt.

-Young woman walking confidently outdoors representing the benefits of a keto diet plan including stable energy and overall metabolic wellness.
+Gorgeous dark haired woman in a cobalt blue sports bra walking confidently outdoors in golden morning light with a wide genuine smile representing the benefits of a keto diet plan including sustainable fat loss stable energy levels reduced hunger and metabolic health improvements

 Benefits of Keto Diet